nus-cs2103-AY1920S1/duke/docs/README.md

 ## Setting Up

-Users should have Java 11 or above to run this program.
+This program requires users to have Java 11 or above.
 If opening the `.jar` files through double-clicking does not work try running it through command line:

-    java -jar path/to/file/duke-????.jar
+    java -jar path/to/file/duke-0.2.2.jar

 ## Features